easydatapy/easytxt/README.rst

     ['Some sentence.', 'Easy HD camera.']

-One of the best features of using ``parse_text`` on ``html`` is that it can extract table info in a structured.
+One of the best features of using ``parse_text`` on ``html`` is that it can extract table data into sentences.
 Lets get more info regarding this feature through example.

 .. code:: python

+    from easytxt import parse_text

     test_text_html = '''
         <p>Some paragraph demo text.</p>